Ericboo/eldoom/README.md

 # eldoom

-Eldoom is a fictitious name to the software engineering project.
+Eldoom is a fictitious name to the software engineering project described below.

 # project scope(Portuguese):